 Unfortunately a fall which would be fine for a young or middle-aged adult can be devastating for an older person, and one out of three adults aged 65 or older will fall each year.
 This can be a huge problem if no one is around to help them when they fall over.

 When falls, strokes or heart attacks occur, ever second matters.
 Consider personal emergency response systems which can be worn and allow the elderly to press a button in the event that they need emergency assistance.
+To avoid any life harm situation, these elders can get a service from visiting physicians New Jersey and experience the best home health care they can have.
 Some of them also monitor vital signs as well.

 Even though the elderly usually want to remain independent, they still need companionship, and feelings of loneliness can severely affect their health.
 In fact a study by the University of California found that loneliness can increase the risk of death by 45%.